This article will give you information about how to use the hsbexporter.

 Adding a filter extension to your export gives you the ability to filter entities for this export.
 The filter we are going to use in this example is the Beam Filter as shown below.

-Once the beamfilter is added you can set up the filter for this export.
+Once the beamfilter is added you can set up the filter for this export as described in the following article: Exporter filters.

 Adding a conversion extension to your export gives you the ability to convert entities for an export.
 The conversion we are going to add in this example is the Convert Beams into Sheets as shown below.